Josh Duggar News: Jim Bob And Michelle Reportedly Blame Long-Suffering Wife Anna For Josh’s Cheating

 — Jamison Daniel (@AntiquarianMuse) April 5, 2017

-The Duggar pastor, who began his marital sermon with the declaration that in America, we don’t even know whether we are men or women, went on to directly quote Michelle Duggar’s words that widely circulated in the midst of the 2015 Josh Duggar sex scandal.
+The Duggar pastor, who began his marital sermon with the declaration that in America we don’t even know whether we are men or women, went on to directly quote Michelle Duggar’s words that widely circulated in the midst of the 2015 Josh Duggar sex scandal.

 “Be available.
 Anyone can fix him lunch, but only one person can meet that physical need of love that he has.
 You always need to be available when he calls.”

 Michelle Duggar has had many controversial words about the role of Christian wives before.
-In a prior blog post, she advised women to do what their husbands want “joyfully,”” even if they don’t feel like it.
+In a prior blog post, she advised women to do what their husbands want “joyfully,” even if they don’t feel like it.

 “And so be available, and not just available, but be joyfully available for him.
 Smile and be willing to say, ‘Yes, sweetie I am here for you,’ no matter what, even though you may be exhausted and big pregnant and you may not feel like he feels.”